 ADDING A FRONT PORCH TO AN EXISTING HOUSE

-SIDE NOTE: We are completing this project now because we are also replacing our roof.
-Make sure to check your local building codes before beginning!
+SIDE NOTE: Make sure to check your local building codes before starting this project!

-This is the part of the project I would suggest you use a professional.
-The reason why is because the new porch needs to be attached to the existing home and the weight of the new porch needs to be braced correctly.
-But I am still going to share the process for us.
+For this part of the project, I suggest you use a professional because it will affect everything if not done correctly.
+The new porch needs to be attached to the existing home and the weight of the new porch has to be braced correctly.

-And because I suggest you need a professional, we had a professional contractor helping us.
-He built the whole porch but we were right there helping and learning.
-This is why I can explain some of the processes but please remember your house will be slightly different.
+We had a professional contractor helping us.
+He built the whole porch but we were right there, helping and learning.
+This is why I can explain some of the processes but please remember, your house will be slightly different.

 First, we had to find out where we could attach the new porch to the house.
-If you did not notice our home is made of brick so the place where we would tie into would be above the brick wall.
-But we also needed to work with the houses trusts.
+Since our home is made of brick, the place where we would tie into would be above the brick wall.
+But we also needed to work with the house’s trusses.

 The easiest way to see what we were working with was opening up the roof (see an image before for example).